riot/riot.github.io/guide/index.md

 </dl>
 ```

-`virtual` however is not exclusive to looping and can be used in conjuction with `if` and `data-is` for any tag
+`virtual` however is not exclusive to looping and can be used in conjuction with `if` for any tag

 ```html
 <virtual data-is="my-tag" if={condition}>